1. All meats must be cooked on site. This includes the preparation and

 having tasted a sample plate from all teams.
 Be sure that you stand out so you

-can be remembered when it comes time for people to give up thier ticket!
+can be remembered when it comes time for people to give up their ticket!

 A sample plate should be appropriate for what you are serving if you have sides,

-such as a divided styrofaom plate or a red and white checkered paper food tray.
+such as a divided Styrofoam plate or a red and white checkered paper food tray.

 Anything else you need like napkins, forks, knives, spoons should be available

-Judging is open to the public from 7pm-9pm.
-Winners will be announced at 9:30
+Public judging is open from 6pm-8pm.
+Winners will be announced at 8:30.

 You may arrive as early as 4am to begin cooking.
 We will call to confirm arrival